YomnaMohsen/-alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-This folder contains tasks about javascript data structures
+This folder contains tasks about javascript different data structures.